abhileshborode/Unscented-Kalman-Filter/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./UnscentedKF`

+### Simulation
+The image below is a screenshot from the simulator using the Unscented Kalman Filter from this project.
+![alt text][image1]

+## Discussion

+The Unscented Kalman Filter (UKF) estimates a state of an object when dealing with  non linear process and measurement models  which cannot be linearised  like in case of the Extended Kalman Filter.
+This is mainly due to the CTRV motion model used in the Unscented Kalman Filter, which is better able to model acceleration (change in direction).
+The CTRV motion model contains non-linear equations which the UKF can accomodate.
+The EKF used the a jacobian to create linear equations and we used only 1 mean point in case of EKF unlike UKF where we use multiple sigma points to model the distribution .